MEIOU-and-Taxes/MEIOUandTaxes/MEIOUandTaxes1/src/Tools for Modding/Notepad++/README_NP++.txt

 - Commenting (alt + Q, alt + W)

 	Use the following macros to quickly comment/uncomment code.
-Simply select the relevant lines of code and do the macro key combination.
+Simply select the relevant lines of code and do the macro variable combination.
 	To comment code, replace "^" with "^#" on selected text in "regular expression" replacement mode.
 	To uncomment code, replace "^#" with "^".